DanGiaime/IGME.220.01/Rules.md

 * Each squad gets one action
 * An action consists of either a move, an attack, or resetting that unit's _impeded_ state.
 * Squads can also choose not to perform any action on their turn.
+* Players may play one Tile Bonus Card.
 * Once all of a player's squads have expended their actions, or chosen not to perform any actions, the turn is over.

 ### Combat